leomuckley/leomuckley.github.io/intro_spark_sql.md

 But I'll say now that data lakes are popular because they can store unstructured and semi-structured and structured data altogether, and it gives that single source of truth that we've been talking about.

 In order to enable big data workloads, we'll need to choose tools that are designed to work in a system like this.

+Working with multiple data sources - mixture of csv/excel, BI platforms, DBMS or SQL, etc.

+Extracting **value** from big data can be really complicated and it needs to be transformed into shareable, actionable insights and made visible to the larger organization.
+Scalability - working with spreadhseets, long processing time

 ### 1. Spark